pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 In this section, I'll introduce editor integration.

 RBS is available in many editors.
-Today I use VS Code and the these two extensions, RBS Syntax and Steep.
+In the today demonstration, I use VS Code and the these two extensions, RBS Syntax and Steep.
 But RBS is also available in Vim, Emacs, and other editors if it supports LSP.

 This link is a list of useful extensions for RBS in many editors.
 I recommend you install them if you use RBS.